ufosc/getting-started/introduction.md

 ### Learn about Open Source

-Open Source (and Free Software) is the philosophy that the source code for an program should be: free to study, free to modify, and free to share with modifications with everyone.
-It encourages open collaboration with everyone, and produces software (though the philosophy can apply to other fields) that is usually higher quality, more secure, and privacy conscious.
+Open Source (and Free Software) is the philosophy that the source code for an program should be: free to study, free to modify, and free to share (plus modifications) with everyone.
+It encourages open collaboration, pushes technological advancements, and produces software (though it can apply to other fields) that is usually higher quality, more secure, and privacy conscious.
 For software to be open source, it must have an appropriate license included with it.
 More on [licenses here][License Resource].

 ### Working on a Project